appium/appium-xcuitest-driver/README.md

 brew install carthage
 ```
 ideviceinstaller doesn't work with ios 10 yet.
 So we need to install [fruitstrap](https://github.com/ghughes/fruitstrap)
-And pass its absolute path as capability `fruitstrap`
+and pass it's absolute path as capability `fruitstrap`

 ## Sim Resetting